 Graphic design now is an umbrella term that can be applied across a multitude of job titles: Creative Director, Copywriter, Illustrator, Logo Designer, Package Designer, UX Designer, Web Developer etc. While these unique fields each contain their own bits of technical know-how, what relates them all is the fundamental elements of good design.

 The first three we’ll talk about here are Hierarchy, Rhythm, and Space.

 Hierarchy in design is about the structure of information.
-Whether it’s a road sign or a magazine advert, good design needs to constructs a visual hierarchy.
-To apply hierarchy to a design means understanding how you can influence the order in which the eye lands on a design’s elements.
+Whether it’s a road sign or a magazine advert, good design needs to construct a visual hierarchy.
+To apply a hierarchy to a design means understanding how you can influence the order in which the eye lands on a design’s elements.
 What you want is to be able to control the feeling of ‘THIS – then that.’

 This is achieved by:

 Location – Through reading most people have conditioned their eyes to land on the top-most piece of information they are presented with.
 After this people tend to follow what has been called an F-Pattern, where the eyes scan left to right, down, and left to right again.
 In the west we are culturally used to information, particularly text, being structured in this way.

 Size/Scale – How BIG something appears in relation to other elements influences its importance in a design and people will typically view elements in their descending order of scale.

 Contrast – Contrast in design means visual juxtaposition; elements being compared to another in their state of striking difference.
 If one particular element in a series is distinctly different from the rest, our eyes will be drawn it by contrast.
 Contrast can be created with shapes, lines, colour, and even the size of shapes in relation to other elements.

 Rhythm in the language of graphic communication means visual punctuation.
 You don’t want all the information in a design to happen at once.
 Much like hierarchy, it needs to follow a visual structure.
 So, rhythm is the structure of repetition.